 By stockpiling my photos, I’ve started to constantly have some sort of content that I can push out if necessary.
 While what I’ve photographed today may fit into my feed later when I need a filler photo (like THIS POST), sometimes I find that with cropping and editing, I end up with surprise hits (like THIS POST).

 Getting yourself into the habit of taking photos of everything at every chance you get (ok y’all, don’t be that obnoxious blogger tho) will also help you build your eye.
-You only grow with practice, and I bet eventually, you’ll start seeing what angles, shapes, and light truly work best for pictures.By consistently stockpiling photos, you'll never have to struggle with finding something to share on your feed.Click To Tweet
+You only grow with practice, and I bet eventually, you’ll start seeing what angles, shapes, and light truly work best for pictures.[click_to_tweet tweet=”By consistently stockpiling photos, you’ll never have to struggle with finding something to share on your feed.” quote=”By consistently stockpiling photos, you’ll never have to struggle with finding something to share on your feed.”]

 MY MUST-HAVE APPS: